Blackout opens Friday, May 13 and Saturday May 14 8:30- Midnight.

 IS THE FEAR FACTORY REALLY HAUNTED?

-Yes, there have been significant evidence collected for years to support this claim.
+Yes, there has been significant evidence collected for years to support this claim.
 Many paranormal interactions with spirits have been experienced–and they may interact with you.

 ARE THERE GHOST TOURS?
 CAN MY PARANORMAL GROUP COME THROUGH FOR AN INVESTIGATION?

-We frequently work with TIPA Research group and offer private and public ghost tours.
+We frequently work with paranormal investigative groups and offer private and public ghost tours.
 Be sure to connect with us on Facebook and Twitter for information on all scheduled paranormal investigations.

 ARE THERE GROUP DISCOUNTS AVAILABLE?